tmowreen97/phase-3-frontend/README.md

 Here's a video on how to use the MovieZone <https://youtu.be/kcz9E44IfzY>.\
 Backend link https://github.com/tmowreen97/Phase-3-Project
+In order to install this application, you must have Ruby and Node Package Manager installed.
+Start by forking and creating a copy of this repo.
+Once you do that, you can click the 'Code' button to copy the SSH key and perform a 'git clone' with that *SSH* in your terminal.
+When you're done with that, you're ready to run the sever (npm start) and start using MovieZone!
 ## Functionality

 You start off at the Home page, where it has the title *MOVIEZONE* and a brief introduction to the webpage.